dexpops/docker-file-sync/README.md

-# Bitcoin Docker image
+# Docker image for syncing files

-This is a test